epsilon537/boxlambda/docs/sw_comp_picolibc.md

 #### The Linker Script

-Through a *linker script* we tell the linker where in memory to place the program code, data, and stack.
+Through a *linker script*, we tell the linker where in memory to place the program code, data, and stack.

 The Linker Script defines the following: